-What might be possible for our patients, our community, and ourselves if we stepped fully into a health leadership role?
+What might be possible if we stepped fully into a health leadership role?

 How much healthier could our community be if we engaged in meaningful health conversations with our patients, with each other, and with other health professionals?

-While we are exposed to much PINK awareness for breast cancer, the leading cause of death in Canadian women is heart disease and lung cancer is what claims their lives more than breast cancer… Obesity has tripled in the last decade… Physical fitness begins to decline the minute kids enter school… Adolescents, as young as 14, are suffering from adult onset diabetes, a disease with a usual onset in the later part of the fifth decade of one’s life… The incidence of ESRD (end stage renal disease) is skyrocketing… Our focus on finding ever more sophisticated treatments for diseases is failing to address the core issue of our health problems:
+While we are exposed to much PINK awareness for breast cancer, the leading cause of death in women is heart disease and lung cancer is what claims their lives more than breast cancer… Obesity has more than tripled since the 70’s… Physical fitness begins to decline the minute kids enter school… Adolescents, as young as 14, are suffering from adult onset diabetes, a disease with a usual onset in the later part of the fifth decade of one’s life… The incidence of ESRD (end stage renal disease) is skyrocketing… Our focus on finding ever more sophisticated treatments for diseases is failing to address the core issue of our health problems:

 We live in an ego driven obesigenic society!